onestsam/snort2pfcd/README.md

 snort unified2 binary output.</p>

 <p style="margin-left:6%; margin-top: 1em">By default, the
-user-supplied whitelist is prepended with the addresses of all of the local interfaces as the handling of these addresses are usually specified by more complex packet filter rules and simply blocking these addresses can cause problems with certain configurations.</p>
+user-supplied passlist is prepended with the addresses of all of the local interfaces as the handling of these addresses are usually specified by more complex packet filter rules and simply blocking these addresses can cause problems with certain configurations.</p>

 <p style="margin-left:6%; margin-top: 1em">The
-user-supplied whitelist can also be prepended with the address of the external interface only for paranoid configurations.
-Lo0 is always whitelisted.</p>
+user-supplied passlist can also be prepended with the address of the external interface only for paranoid configurations.
+Lo0 is always passlisted.</p>

 <p style="margin-left:6%; margin-top: 1em"><b>snort2pfcd</b>
-also automatically whitelists addresses found within the /etc/resolv.conf file as these addresses should also be handled by specific packet filter rules.</p>
+also automatically passlists addresses found within the /etc/resolv.conf file as these addresses should also be handled by specific packet filter rules.</p>

 <p style="margin-left:6%; margin-top: 1em">A static
-blacklist table is also maintained and populated within the packet filter firewall with the addresses found within the /usr/local/etc/snort/rules/iplists/default.blacklist file.
+blocklist table is also maintained and populated within the packet filter firewall with the addresses found within the /usr/local/etc/snort/rules/iplists/default.blacklist file.
 These addresses can be supplied by the user or automatically